vyku/is210_lesson_02/README.rst

             new_python.py

-Now add the files you've recently worked on to staging.
+Now add the files you have recently worked on to staging.
 The ``add`` command adds changes, not files, so it must be used to add new and existing files alike.